Proteinuria in pregnancy: Evaluation and management

 - University of South Florida

-Although less prevalent, primary renal disease and renal disease secondary to systemic disorders, such as diabetes or primary hypertension (formerly called “essential” hypertension), are also usually characterized by proteinuria and may first present in pregnancy.
+Although less prevalent, primary renal disease and renal disease secondary to systemic disorders, such as diabetes or primary hypertension (formerly called “essential” hypertension), are usually characterized by proteinuria and may first present in pregnancy.
 To further complicate this picture, 20 to 25 percent of women with chronic hypertension and diabetes develop superimposed preeclampsia [8,9].

 It is important for clinicians caring for pregnant women to understand how to identify proteinuria, and how to determine whether preeclampsia or renal disease (or both) is the cause.
 This topic will discuss the approach to the evaluation of pregnant women with proteinuria and management of nephrotic syndrome in pregnancy.
 The evaluation of proteinuria in nonpregnant individuals and measurement of protein excretion are discussed in detail separately.
 (See "Assessment of urinary protein excretion and evaluation of isolated non-nephrotic proteinuria in adults".)